lokesh-jonna/Angle-Detection/README.md

 # Angle-Detection
+This project is done in Hackathon under 24hrs in RGMCET

 In this repository, we are gonna calculate angle between two flat objects The main objective of the code is to detect objects in a live video stream and calculate the angle of the detected object.
 1. The necessary libraries, cv2 (OpenCV) and numpy, are imported.